Skip to main content

 VIS 84B.
 Film Aesthetics

-Twelve Upper-Division Core Course Requirements (fifty-two units)
+Twelve Upper-Division Core Course Requirements (forty-eight units)

 Studies and History Courses